WokLibCodeClub/SpaceRace/step03-add_collisions/readme.md

 Ensure this function is defined after the `rocket` turtle has been created.

 Now try moving the rocket up and let it get hit by an asteroid.
-The rocket should be "reset" and move back to the beginning.
+The rocket should "reset" and move back to the beginning.

 [Click here to go to step 4 to add a score to the game.](../step04-add_score/readme.md)